dgattey/dg/README.md

 Because Spotify + Strava use Oauth and I use their APIs to pull stats/etc, I needed a lightweight DB to store auth tokens.
 That way, I could redeploy without losing them or the refresh tokens that would allow me to fetch new ones.
 Planetscale comes from the Vercel team and is super easy to use.
 I wrap the schema generation/calls with Prisma just to get nice typing around it.

-There's only one table, for the tokens, and it's used from the server only.
-I grab the latest token, see if it's expired, and if so, fetch new data.
+There's only two tables, one for the tokens and one for the Strava activities, and they're used from the server only.

+1. **Token**: I grab the latest token, see if it's expired, and if so, fetch new data.
 That's done via Spotify/Strava's APIs + the saved refresh token.
 Once I persist the new data, I can then call the APIs with the auth tokens.
 Nice defaults built in so anything missing gives back the right info as possible.
+2. **StravaActivity**: I create a row when there's a webhook event with a new activity, and I fetch the whole corresponding activity from Strava's API.
+If there are data updates, for now I just re-fetch the activity and update the row with new JSON data.
+I keep track of last update time, so multiple updates in the same time window don't hammer Strava's servers.

+To do migrations, update the schema file, then create a new branch on Planetscale's UI.
+Then reconnect with `yarn db:local`.
+In a new terminal tab, run `yarn db:sync` to push the schema changes & generate new types locally.
+If all looks good, you can deploy request from Planetscale, review, merge, and delete the branch.
+And then reconnect locally to main.
+Just know this'll update the main deployment so it needs backwards compatibility.

 #### Strava